ShiouLu/Customer-Segmentation-of-Retail-Industry/README.md

 **GROUP 4 - High Contribution Active**: Highest visit frequency, high monetary value.
 They're in favor of multiple top-up shops instead of having main grocery shoppings.

-# Business Recommendations:
-**Priority for future marketing campaigns**

-**1. Low Contribute Loyal**: 60% of the customers belong to the group.
-Increase their average spending will contribute significantly in the revenue.

-**Proposals**: Offer conditional promotions (eg. 3 for 2) to stimulate spending

-**2. At Risk customer**: The group has high average spend, need to know what caused their less frequent visit.

-**Proposals: Personalized vouchers.
-Customer survey form to understand more about their dissaticfations.